 Working from an office is totally different.
-You need to be on time (unless you have flexible hours), dressed accordingly, spend time in the traffic, find a parking space and then, need to please you colleagues whatever is expected from you.
+You need to be on time (unless you have flexible hours), dressed accordingly, spend time in the traffic, find a parking space and then, need to please your colleagues on whatever is expected from you.
 With all the tools we have under our hands, on our computer or smartphone, I don't think we need an office anymore with the work which is getting more and more dematerialized.
-If you need to meet with someone, I will recommend you to invite your guess in a space you rent for the occasion.
+If you need to meet with someone, I will recommend you to invite your guest to a space you rent for the occasion.
 There are a lot of such premises available for short term rental.

 I frequently work at home if I don't have any in-person appointments (maybe just phone) and mostly computer work, etc. However, I have two chihuahuas who have my nerves shot because it can be super quiet and they'll bark all of a sudden and scare me to death!

 That said, I do make it happen, working from home, but if I really want to have uninterrupted focus on something with a major deadline or important project, I have to head to the office.

 As a side note, even if you work from home, DRESS for the day.
 Don't work in your PJ's.
 Dress as if you're going to see clients or customers, even if you'll only be doing phone calls, for example.
 Dressing for the job, keeps you focused and driven while working at home.
 I ALWAYS dress for the job, no matter what :)

 #1 Celebrity Numerologist in the World, 2-Time Bestselling Author, Motivational Speaker

 Featured Columnist & Face/Brand of LotteryUSA.com